-If the user has configured the VLAN attribute of the RADIUS server (for example, VID 3) and the 802.1X authentication is successful, the port will be assigned to VLAN 3.
-However if the user does not configure the VLAN attributes, when the port is not guest VLAN member, it will be kept in its current authentication VLAN, and when the port is guest VLAN member, it will be assigned to its original VLAN.
+If the user has configured the VLAN attribute of the RADIUS server (for example, VID 3) and the 802.1X, or MAC-based Access Control is successful, the port will be assigned to VLAN 3.
+However, if the user does not configure the VLAN attributes, when the port is not guest VLAN member, it will be kept in its current authentication VLAN, and when the port is guest VLAN member, it will be assigned to its original VLAN.